 OPERATING WINDOW:

-Sea trials (Figure 2) and wave tank testing (Figure 3) have proven Proteus 100 capable of operating at Significant Wave Heights up to 0.45mHs, even on smaller vessels.
+Sea trials (Figure 2) and wave tank testing (Figure 3) have proven Proteus 100 capable of operating at Significant Wave Heights up to 0.45mHs, even on smaller vessels, with improvements to these figures predicted for Proteus 200.

 SPECIFICATION*: